Attempted schisms in the Baháʼí Faith: Harvey, Soghomonian, and Yazdani

 Donald Harvey was appointed by Remey as "Third Guardian" in 1967.
 This group does not use a formal name but "Universal Faith and Revelation of Baháʼu'lláh" and "Baháʼís loyal to the fourth Guardian" have been used by its adherents.
 Donald Harvey never gained much of a following.

 Francis Spataro of New York City, who supported Donald Harvey's claim as Remey's successor, independently organized "The Remey Society" after losing favor with Harvey.
 Spataro had a newsletter with about 400 recipients and in 1987 published a biography of Charles Mason Remey.
 In 1995 Francis Spataro became an Old Catholic priest and left the Baháʼí religion altogether.

 After Harvey's death in 1991, leadership of this group went to Jacques Soghomonian, a resident of Marseilles, France.
-Soghomonian died in 2013 and passed the successorship to E.S.
-Yazdani.
+Soghomonian died in 2013 and passed the successorship to E. S. Yazdani.

 Leland Jensen

 Leland Jensen accepted Remey's claim to the Guardianship and later left the group.
 In 1969 he was convicted of "a lewd and lascivious act" for sexually molesting a 15-year-old female patient, and he served four years of a twenty-year sentence in the Montana State Prison.
 It was in prison that Jensen converted several inmates to his ideas of being what he called the "Establisher" of the Baháʼí Faith.
-After being paroled in 1973 and before Remey's death, Jensen formed an apocalyptic cult called the Baháʼís Under the Provisions of the Covenant.
+After being paroled in 1973 and before Remey's death, Jensen formed an apocalyptic cult called the Baháʼís Under the Provisions of the Covenant (BUPC).
 Membership in his group peaked at 150-200 leading up to Jensen's prophecy of a nuclear holocaust for 29 April 1980, but the disconfirmation caused most of his followers to abandon him.

 Jensen's chosen successor to the Guardianship was Remey's adopted son Pepe, a role that Pepe rejected, and Jensen died in 1996 with ambiguous leadership for his few remaining followers, who fractured in 2001 when one of them claimed to be the Guardian.
 Adherents were mostly concentrated in Montana.